solana-foundation/solana-improvement-documents/proposals/0074-scrambled-transaction.md

   - chosen to be enough for minimal buffering + jitter of one-way network latency.
   - so precise time-stamp with subsecond gratuity is attached to the tx
-    - the timestamp is scrambled to encourage fifo at banking and avoid fingerprinting via deduced network latency.
+    - the timestamp is scrambled to encourage FIFO at banking and avoid fingerprinting via deduced network latency.
   - oracle is needed for bad validator with intentionally large latency.
 - descrambling is adjusted to take 100ms with modern machine